rayyanc/mousecreation/research/Filament/mouse.md

 https://www.prusa3d.com/category/pla/
 https://www.prusa3d.com/product/black-easyabs-filament-1kg/

-We will be using 'ABS' for our filament as its more durable then 'PLA'
+We will be using 'ABS' for our filament for the mouse & printer, as its more durable then 'PLA' and will be our best option out of the rest.

 Attributes